-AIM focuses on incorporating music learning into the everyday classroom curriculum through its interdisciplinary approach.
-AIM provides access to music education to every 1st through 5th grade student in the SFUSD.
-AIM has provided music curriculum for this city's elementary school population without interruption since the program was launched in 1988.
+AIM focuses on incorporating music learning into the everyday classroom curriculum through its interdisciplinary approach, while providing access to music education to every 1st through 5th grade student in the SFUSD.
+AIM has served this city's elementary school population without interruption since the program was launched in 1988.
 The SFS may possibly be the only arts institution partnering with an entire school district on this scale anywhere in the U.S.